What is a dementia clock?

 What are the benefits of a dementia clock?

-Dementia can be overwhelming for the person with dementia and their loved ones alike, but there are plenty of ways to make life a little easier – including owning a dementia clock.
-These specialist clocks come in different forms from simple analog clocks with large text and numbers, to a talking button clock or alarm clock with a large digital display screen.
+Dementia can be overwhelming both for the person with dementia and their loved ones, but there are plenty of ways to make life a little easier – including owning a dementia clock.
+These specialist clocks come in different forms from simplified analogue clocks with large text and numbers, to a talking button clock or alarm clock with a large digital display screen.

 Keep in mind – if a dementia clock becomes an integral part of a daily routine or a source of comfort, it’s important that it continues to work correctly.
 Some clocks come with a battery backup feature which can be helpful in the event of a power cut, for example.